Keer-Ravikumar/HTML-CSS-Learning/csssandbox/ReadMe.txt

 Here, we can set the flex-direction row, column, row-reverse, column-reverse

-Justify Contents and Align Contents are also used here: flex-start, flex-end, center, etc.,
+Justify Contents and Align Contents are also used here: flex-start, flex-end, center, stretch etc., You can also align the items inside the flex container using align-self

 We have a property called flex-wrap which makes the items responsive with the screen size.
     flex-wrap: wrap